Inside this article

 When researching ERPs for eCommerce, you will find that some of them are complex tools while others are quite intuitive.

 We would advise you not to pick a more-complex version just because it seems to offer more options.
-Surely it does, but you will also be paying much more for a tool that you may not be able to afford long-term or, simply, that you are not prepared to use.
+Surely it'll do, but you will also be paying much more for a tool that you may not be able to afford long-term or, simply, that you are not prepared to use.
 If its features are too plentiful or too advanced for your online shop, you can probably choose another one that will be just as efficient and which makes more sense for your company.

 Plan future stages for implementation